View energy consumption in Activity Monitor on Mac

 Preventing Sleep: Whether this app is preventing your Mac from going to sleep.

-The bottom of the window shows information on your overall energy use.
-If you have a portable Mac, you see additional information related to its battery.
+The bottom of the window shows information about your overall energy use.
+If you have a Mac notebook computer, you see additional information related to its battery.

 Graphics Card (Multiple graphics cards): The type of graphics card being used, if there are multiple graphics cards installed.
 Higher–performance cards require more energy.